openfl/lime.openfl.org/_docs/advanced-setup/html5.md

     <dependency path="js-libs/someLibrary.js" embed="true"/>
     ```

-    The content of `js-libs/someLibrary.js` will be embedded into compiled application's `.js` file.
+    The content of _js-libs/someLibrary.js_ will be embedded into compiled application's _.js_ file.

-3. Add remote link to the library:
+3. Add a remote link to the library:

     ```xml
     <dependency name="https://unpkg.com/simple-peer@5.9.0/simplepeer.min.js" />
     ```

-    The resulted `index.html` will have an appropriate `<script>` tag.
+    The resulting _index.html_ will have an appropriate `<script>` tag.

-### `index.html` template
+### _index.html_ template

-Another possible way of adding JS files is to link them directly inside your custom `index.html` template.
-With this you must [configure](../../project-files/xml-format/#template) `Poject.xml` to use a custom template and probably handle copying JS files to the project export directory by yourself.
+Another possible way of adding JS files is to link them directly inside your custom _index.html_ template.
+With this you must [configure _project.xml_ to use a custom template](../../project-files/xml-format/#template) and probably handle copying JS files to the project export directory by yourself.
 Similar to `<dependency />` but less convenient.

-### `include.xml`
+### _include.xml_

-Some Haxe externs are configured to use with Lime out of the box, like [haxe-simple-peer](https://github.com/ixiagames/haxe-simple-peer).
+Some Haxe externs support Lime out of the box, like [haxe-simple-peer](https://github.com/ixiagames/haxe-simple-peer).
 You just include it with `<haxelib name="simple-peer" />` and that's all.
-This works because it has [include.xml](../../project-files/xml-format/#includexml) with `<dependency />` tag so Lime knows how to include the external `simplepeer.min.js` file.
+This works because it has an [_include.xml_](../../project-files/xml-format/#includexml) file with a `<dependency />` tag so Lime knows how to include the external _simplepeer.min.js_ file.

 ## Forums